rangapin/richard_portfolio/data/blog/nested-route/is-php-dead.md

 summary: 'There has been a lot of debate in the developer community about whether PHP, a popular programming language used for web development, is dead or still alive and relevant.'
 ---

+To answer this question, it's important to first understand the history and evolution of the language.
+PHP was first released in 1995, and quickly gained popularity due to its simplicity and ability to easily embed code into HTML.
+It became the go-to language for web development and was used to build some of the most well-known websites on the internet, including Facebook and Wikipedia.

+However, as the web has evolved and technology has advanced, newer languages have emerged that offer improved performance and additional features.
+This has led some to question the relevance of PHP in the modern era.

 # Modern or Not?

 On one hand, there are those who argue that PHP is a outdated and inferior language compared to newer options like Python and JavaScript.
 They point to its somewhat clunky syntax and the fact that it has been around for over two decades as evidence that it is no longer relevant in the modern development landscape.